Edgard Varèse: Early years in the United States

 In 1918, Varèse made his debut in America conducting the Grande messe des morts by Berlioz.

 He spent the first few years in the United States, where he was a Romany Marie's café regular in Greenwich Village, meeting important contributors to American music, promoting his vision of new electronic art music instruments, conducting orchestras, and founding the short-lived New Symphony Orchestra.
 In New York, he met Leon Theremin and other composers exploring the boundaries of electronic music.

 It was also about this time that Varèse began work on his first composition in the United States, Amériques, which was finished in 1921 but would remain unperformed until 1926, when it was premiered by the Philadelphia Orchestra, conducted by Leopold Stokowski (who had already performed Hyperprism in 1924 and would premiere Arcana in 1927).
 Virtually all the works he had written in Europe were either lost or destroyed in a Berlin warehouse fire, so in the U.S. he was starting again from scratch.
 The only surviving work from his early period appears to be the song Un grand sommeil noir, a setting of Paul Verlaine.
 (He still retained Bourgogne, but destroyed the score in a fit of depression many years later.)

-At the completion of this work, Varèse, along with Carlos Salzedo, founded the International Composers' Guild, dedicated to the performances of new compositions of both American and European composers.
+At the completion of Amériques, Varèse, along with Carlos Salzedo, founded the International Composers' Guild, dedicated to the performances of new compositions of both American and European composers.
 The ICG's manifesto in July 1921 included the statement, "[t]he present day composers refuse to die.
 They have realised the necessity of banding together and fighting for the right of each individual to secure a fair and free presentation of his work."
 In 1922, Varèse visited Berlin where he founded a similar German organisation with Busoni.

 Varèse contributed a poem to the Dadaist magazine 391 after an evening of drinking with Francis Picabia on the Brooklyn Bridge.
 The same magazine claimed that he was orchestrating a "Cold Faucet Dance".
 Later that year, he met Louise Norton, who edited another Dadaist magazine, Rogue, with her then-husband.
 She was to become Louise Varèse and a celebrated translator of French poetry whose versions of the work of Arthur Rimbaud for James Laughlin's New Directions imprint were particularly influential.

 Varèse composed many of his pieces for orchestral instruments and voices for performance under the auspices of the ICG during its six-year existence.
 Specifically, during the first half of the 1920s, he composed Offrandes, Hyperprism, Octandre, and Intégrales.

 He took American citizenship in October 1927.
-After arriving in the USA Varèse commonly used the form 'Edgar' for his first name but reverted to 'Edgard', not entirely consistently, from the 1940s.
+After arriving in the US Varèse commonly used the form 'Edgar' for his first name but reverted to 'Edgard', not entirely consistently, from the 1940s.